The Complete Guide to Importing Pet Food to the U.S.

 As for labeling multi-ingredient products, the following must hold true:

-• Products sold, labeled, or represented as “made with” organic must have at least 70-percent certified organic content.
-You can’t use the USDA organic seal on these products
+• Organic: Products sold, labeled, or represented as ‘made with’ organic products must have at least 95% certified organic content.
+You can’t use the USDA organic seal on these products.

-• Products that have less than 70-percent organic content may identify specific ingredients as organic in the ingredients list
+• Made With Organic _____: Products that have less than 70% organic content may identify specific ingredients as organic in the ingredients list.
+The USDA organic seal can not be used with these goods.

-As far as handling goes, handlers need to prevent the commingling of organic with non-organic products and protect organic products from contact with other prohibited substances.
+As far as handling goes, handlers need to prevent the commingling of organic with non-organic ingredients.

 30 Minute Licensed Expert Consulting Will Personally Guide You